 Our world moves fast, and it isn’t showing signs of slowing.
-Whether it’s a high-pressure job, the demands of raising a family, the news, COVID-19 or all of the above you may find it difficult to slow down and focus on what’s right in front of you.
-Being mindful of our present moment can help keep us grounded and can actually provide short- and long-term health benefits.
+Whether it’s a high-pressure job, the demands of raising a family, the news, COVID-19 or all of the above, you may find it difficult to slow down and focus on what’s right in front of you.
+Being mindful of the present can help keep us grounded and can provide short- and long-term health benefits.

 In 2018, researchers at Harvard University found that being mindful affects your genes and can lower your blood pressure.
 Other studies have linked mindfulness to reductions in stress and anxiety and even improved brain function.

-So what exactly is mindfulness, and how can you make it part of your routine?
+So what is mindfulness, and how can you make it part of your routine?